What is an MRI?

 Preparing For Your MRI

 Wear comfortable clothing with no metal.
 Jewelry and other accessories should be left at home if possible, or removed prior to the MRI scan.
-Because they can interfere with the magnetic field of the MRI unit, metal and electronic items are not allowed in the exam room.
+Because they can interfere with the magnetic field of the MRI machine, metal and electronic items are not allowed in the exam room.

 These items include: